Download this article as a PDF

 Accurate and agile demand forecasting lies at the center of grocery retail’s customer-centric yet lean approach.
 Doing forecasting right has far-reaching benefits:

-- You reduce your wastage by better inventory planning
+- You reduce your wastage by better inventory demand planning

 - Your displays look attractive and dynamic